How do setting and the mood it generates shape the meaning and emotional pressure of a literary text?

 Practice questions written in the style of QCAA exam questions on this dot point, with worked answer explainers.
 The year tag is the paper they imitate, not the source.

-An unseen analytical essay (800 to 1000 words) for the external assessment.
-'To what effect' asks for an argument about what the contrast between the two settings achieves, reading setting as a working part of meaning rather than scenic background.
+The external assessment is an unseen analytical essay (around 800 to 1000 words).
+"Analyse the effect" asks what the contrast between the settings achieves, reading setting as a working part of meaning rather than scenic background.

-A high-level response analyses how the opposition of Wuthering Heights and Thrushcross Grange shapes what is possible for the characters, carries associations, and builds contrasting moods and atmospheres.
-The thesis should commit to the effect of the contrast.
+Analyse how the opposition of the two settings shapes what is possible for the characters, carries associations, and builds contrasting moods and atmospheres.
+The thesis commits to the effect of the contrast.

-The marking guide rewards a discriminating thesis, evidence used explicitly, and authoritative interpretation of the writer's stylistic choices.
+Markers reward a discriminating thesis, evidence used explicitly, and authoritative interpretation of stylistic choices.